Ada-Developers-Academy/core-unit-1/approaching-a-problem/pseudocode-and-logic.md

 ### Pseudocode Can Be Any Style

 There are no rules about pseudocode and what it should look like!
-Therefore, all of these are valid examples of pseudocode.
+Therefore, all of the examples above and below are valid examples of pseudocode.

 The only rule is that **pseudocode should be deleted from the final solution, to ensure that the final solution runs correctly.**